Wildfire grows into one of largest in Texas history as flames menace multiple small towns

 Sustained winds of up to 45 mph (72 kph), with gusts of up to 70 mph (113 kph), caused the fires that were spreading east to turn south, threatening new areas, forecasters said.
 But winds calmed down after a cold front came through Tuesday evening, said Peter Vanden Bosch, a meteorologist at the National Weather Service in Amarillo.

-“Fortunately, the winds have weakened quite significantly,” Vanden Bosch said Wednesday.
-Breezy conditions were expected again Friday, and fire-friendly weather could return by the weekend, he said.
+Breezy conditions were expected again Friday, and fire-friendly weather could return by the weekend, Vanden Bosch said Wednesday.

+Kidd said the weekend forecast and “sheer size and scope” of the blaze are the biggest challenges for firefighters.

+“I don’t want the community there to feel a false sense of security that all these fires will not grow anymore,” Kidd said.
+“This is still a very dynamic situation.”

-As the evacuation orders mounted Tuesday, county and city officials implored residents to turn on emergency alert services on their cellphones and be ready to evacuate immediately.
+As evacuation orders mounted Tuesday, county and city officials implored residents to turn on emergency alert services on their cellphones and be ready to leave immediately.

+“We got a great response from the community when they were asked to evacuate.
+They did,” Kidd said.
+“We believe that saved lives, and we don’t want people going back if the evacuation orders are still in place.”

 Pantex tweeted early Wednesday that the facility “is open for normal day shift operations” and that all personnel were to report for duty according to their assigned schedule.

-Note: This story has been updated to correct Greg Downey’s age.
-He is 57, not 30.